(More excerpts from the 1985 unpublished interviews with Mars Ravelo)

 Backtracking, it is noteworthy that Marston only got his “opportunity” when Gaines saw his interview in Family Circle and afterward hired him as a consulting psychology for the National Periodicals and All-American Publications, two of the companies that would merged to form DC Comics.
 Marston immediately proposed to Gaines the possibility of publishing a female superhero.
 Like Ravelo, he also encountered difficulty in convincing the publisher with regards to a female superhero’s ability to sell.
 But unlike Ravelo’s experience of rejections with Filipino publishers, Marston was given a chance by Gaines.

 The revelation in Lepore’s book brought up one question after another in my mind.
 Why would Marston gave such a name – Suprema?
-Where did he get?
+Where did he get it?
 Or the better question, perhaps, is where did he hear the name?
 Don’t tell me it’s the female equivalent of the word “supreme.”
 That will bring up a million laughs.
 Mayer even said that Marston’s concept of the female superhero was “so vague that so many revisions were necessary to make it unambiguous.”
 Marston was in the Philippines in the late 1930s up to the third quarter of 1940.
 Did he overhear Ravelo’s storytelling?
-Did he bootlegged Ravelo’s idea and turned it into his own?
+Did he bootleg Ravelo’s idea and turn it into his own?
 The evidences maybe circumstantial at this point but it warrants answers.

 OF FATE AND CIRCUMSTANCE